 There's no difference in the 12MP ultrawide lens on either iPhone 12 Pro version, but the telephoto lenses on both phones have different apertures.
 (It's larger on the iPhone 12 Pro.)
 More importantly, focal lengths of the telephoto lens are different — 52mm on the iPhone 12 Pro versus 65mm on the iPhone 12 Max.
 That allows the Max to enjoy a larger optical zoom range over its smaller counterpart.

 There's more than just an extra lens separating the iPhone 12 Pro lineup from the iPhone X. Apple has added a LiDAR sensor to its new phones, which improves portrait shots and low-light performance.

 Beyond hardware improvements, Apple has also tweaked its software for taking photos.
 The iPhone 12 Pro and 12 Pro Max can take Night mode photos from every lens, and features like Smart HDR and Deep Fusion have been improved for the new phones.
-As good as the iPhone x was at picture-taking in its day, we now rate the iPhone 12 Pro as the best camera phone — and the iPhone 12 Pro is almost every bit as good.
+As good as the iPhone X was at picture-taking in its day, we now rate the iPhone 12 Pro Max as the best camera phone — and the iPhone 12 Pro is almost every bit as good.

 iPhone 12 Pro vs. iPhone X performance

 The A11 Bionic chip inside the iPhone X earned it the title of the fastest phone ever when we tested the device in 2017.
 That's a title each successive iPhone release has held on to, and the iPhone 12 Pro has done the same, thanks to its A14 Bionic chip.